LeaYeh/42-Docker-DevEnv/README.md

 #### Step 4

-Make a pull request and wait for the review and merge by your pear.
+Make a pull request on GitHub and wait for the review.

-## License

-Include information about the license, if any.